CharlieDLee/sp-super-webparts/sp-super-derrick/readme.md

 ### Summary

-This solution allows you to run Derrick on SharePoint page.
-You can simply change his settings directly from web part properties.
+This solution allows you to run our Microsoft Cognitive Services powered digital assistant, Derrick, on SharePoint page.
+He appears as a discrete image on the bottom right of the page with a summary introduction message as follows:

 ![Derrick web part 01](./assets/preview01.JPG)

+When clicked on, he can be asked questions.
+He is pre-loaded with 1000's of Office 365 knowledge base items.
+Additionally, you can add your own Microsoft Azure Cognitive services knowledge base items to his knowledge using the web part properties.

 ![Derrick web part 02](./assets/preview02.JPG)